dimonomid/tneo/README.md

 A real-time kernel based on [TNKernel](http://www.tnkernel.com/ "TNKernel"), currently for PIC32 only, but can be ported to other architectures easily.
 Tested on PIC32MX.

+Note: the project is in BETA stage for now.
+This means that API still may change.
+I have plans to get it out of BETA until december, 2014.

 --------------

 #Overview